bhardwajRahul/NoteDiscovery/README.md

 - 🧮 **MATHJAX.md** - LaTeX/Math notation examples and syntax reference
 - 🔌 **PLUGINS.md** - Plugin system and available plugins
 - 🌐 **API.md** - REST API documentation and examples
+- 🔐 **AUTHENTICATION.md** - Enable password protection for your instance

 **Can't wait to start the app?** Browse the documentation notes directly on GitHub in the [`data/notes/`](data/notes/) folder!